-With that shocking sacrifice, at least Ribblehead – unlike many railway viaducts across England – is still in use.
+With that shocking sacrifice, at least Ribblehead – unlike many other railway viaducts across England – is still in use.

 My compass gave me the correct bearing but a wide stream blocked my way.

 I followed its bank for a couple of hundred yards

 My way down Dentdale followed the River Dee – also a happy home for dippers.

-I reached Dent at midday and (this time) found an open pub, ordered a pint and a tuna and salad baguette.
-I was chewing it thoughtfully (read wolfing) when a sliver of sweet pepper got lodged in my windpipe.
-The pub was empty, the barman had disappeared and I really thought I was going to choke.
-I couldn’t breathe and, as much as I retched and coughed, I couldn’t dislodge it.
+I reached Dent at midday and (this time) found an open pub, ‘The George and Dragon’ and ordered a pint and a tuna salad baguette.
+I was chewing it thoughtfully (read wolfing) when a sliver of sweet pepper lodged itself in my windpipe.
+Apart from me, the pub was empty, the barman had disappeared and I seriously worried that I was going to choke.
+I couldn’t breathe and, as much as I retched and coughed, I couldn’t dislodge the narrow finger of pepper.
 Is this how it would end?
+Found blue-faced on a pub carpet?
 Then, somehow, the pepper cleared and I could breathe once more.
-The pub was still empty and shaken at how vulnerable we are to mischance, I finished my pint (it soothed my sore throat!), gathered up my stuff and scurried out.
-That small piece of pepper was more scary than anything I have ever encountered out in the ‘wilds.’
+The pub was still empty, the barman probably still having a fag out the back.
+Shaken at how vulnerable we are to mischance, I finished my pint (it soothed my sore throat), gathered up my stuff and scurried out.
+That small piece of pepper was scarier than anything I have ever encountered out in the ‘wilds.’

 My night’s stop was in the town of Sedbergh which, though still in the Yorkshire Dales National Park, lies in Cumbria.
-I reached it about four o’clock and checked into The Dalesman Country Inn.
-I had a very long, very hot bath with a good book (‘The Help’ actually) and then set out to explore.
+At about 4pm, I checked into ‘The Dalesman Country Inn,’ soaked in a very long, very hot bath and then set out to explore.
 I dressed first.